sarobidy19/OCW/index.md

 * <p>  <a href="https://www.bobby-miraftab.com/"> Bobby Miraftab, Carlton University </a> </p>
 * <p>  <a href="https://sarobidyraz.com/"> Sarobidy Razafimahatratra, Fields Institute </a> </p>

-The Ontario Combinatorics Workshop acknowledges the support of the <a href = "https://www.cse-cst.gc.ca/en/mission/research-cse/tutte-institute-mathematics-computing"> Tutte Institute for Mathematics and Computing</a>.
+The Ontario Combinatorics Workshop acknowledges the support of <a href="https://carleton.ca/math/"> Carleton University </a> and  the <a href = "https://www.cse-cst.gc.ca/en/mission/research-cse/tutte-institute-mathematics-computing"> Tutte Institute for Mathematics and Computing</a>.

 <center>
   <a href="https://carleton.ca/math/"><img src="{{site.baseurl}}/assets/img/Carleton.png" style="width: 300px; min-width: 300px;" > </a>